Anoplotherium: Skull

-The Anoplotheriidae is characterized in part by low-proportioned skulls with elongated muzzles (the muzzle aligns with the top of the cranium in the case of Anoplotherium), and a wide-open skull orbit.
-Anoplotherium lacks bony processes and lacrimal fossae.
-It has large paroccipital processes and shorter postorbital process projections of the lacrimal bone.

-The skull of Anoplotherium is narrow and elongated, with a constricted postorbital bone indicating poor brain development.
-It features robust sagittal and nuchal crests, the former having high elevations and emerging from low postorbital ridges and the latter having complicated elevation shifts.
+The Anoplotheriidae is characterized in part by low-proportioned skulls with elongated muzzles (the muzzle aligns with the top of the cranium in the case of Anoplotherium), and orbits that are widely open from behind.
+The skull's upper profile is straight and nearly transversely flat from the parietal bones of the skull's back to the front area of the nasals; this trait along with another of the orbit being above the second upper molar (M^{2}) is shared with Diplobune.
+Anoplotheriids have large paroccipital processes, formed from the mastoid and exoccipital bones.
+Anoplotherium lacks lacrimal fossae unlike in dacrytheriines.
+The skull of Anoplotherium is narrow and elongated, with a constricted postorbital bone.
+It features robust sagittal and nuchal lines, the former having high elevations and emerging from low postorbital ridges and the latter having complicated elevation shifts.
 The back has a circular foramen magnum and large occipital condyles.
-The underside has an elongated palate with glenoid surfaces and strong post-glenoid processes of the squamosal bone.
+The lambdoid crest is well-developed and large.
+The underside has an elongated palate with glenoid surfaces and strong glenoid processes of the squamosal bone.
 The skull's bones are robust, with the spongy diploë bone being greatly developed.
 The skull's strength is attributed to massive temporal muscles as part of an overall strong body build.
 The skull has a shallow sella turcica, a pear-shaped cranial fossa, extensive parietal bones, large squamosal bone, narrow occipital bone, and two small occipital buns for muscle attachment.
 Many cranial traits seen in Anoplotherium are also found in the closely related Diplobune.
+The nuchal lines of the occipital bone are prominent, overhanging at the skull's back.
+The zygomatic arch is overall straight and, at its rear, is oblique.
+Anoplotherium also has a narrow postglenoid process at the temporal bone and a strong and elongated jugular process at the occipital bone.